LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 .. warning::

    As you go through these steps, you'll be working with branches, and it's very likely that you will make changes to the code only to realize that you did so in the wrong branch.
-If this happens to you (and it has happened to all of us) you can use ``git stash`` to cleanly move your changes to another branch.
+If this happens to you (and it has happened to all of us) you can use ``Git stash`` to cleanly move your changes to another branch.
 Read about how to do so in our Git Stash Tutorial.

-.. todo:: Migrate git stash tutorial
+.. todo:: Migrate Git stash tutorial

 Step 1: Create a New Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^